npm package discovery and stats viewer.

 wunderkind upgrade --scope=global

-• it preserves all project-local soul/docs settings
+• preserves project-local soul/docs settings unless you explicitly opt into config refresh behavior

 This keeps the lifecycle concept explicit without overloading install.